What's covered, what's an excess, how about EQC cover? We explain the basics about house and contents insurance.

 Protect your assets against major disasters and minor mishaps with the right house and contents insurance policy.
 We explain what to look for, ways to save, and review policies and premiums for 10 insurers.
-Join Consumer and use our expert test results and recommendations to find the model that's right for you.
+Join Consumer and choose what's right for you.

 We asked insurers to quote annual premiums for our 4 profiles: a young professional; a couple buying their first home; a family of 4; and a retired couple.
 The premiums for everyone except our young professional are based on comprehensive house and contents policies.
 The premiums for our young professional are based on a comprehensive contents policy.

 The difference in annual premiums can vary significantly (see our calculator).
 And while the policies are broadly similar, it still pays to check the fine print to make sure your prized possessions are fully covered.
 Our insurance database compares each insurer’s policy cover.